edward-playground/aidefend-mcp/README.md

     }
   ],
   "total_mapped": 2,
-  "mapping_method": "llm",
+  "mapping_method": "heuristic",
-  "disclaimer": "Compliance mappings are generated automatically and should be reviewed by compliance experts.
+  "disclaimer": "Compliance mappings are generated automatically using heuristic analysis and should be reviewed by compliance experts.
 Mappings may not cover all requirements and should be used as guidance only."
 }
 ```